 Overall, If you’re looking to invest in an all-round set of headphones to record vocals, mixing and listening to high quality music, you’ll be more than satisfied with the Shure SRH-1540.

 - Tight, musical bass with excellent extension

 Beyerdynamic DT 770 PRO

-The headphones also feature velour ear cups which allows for a comfortable fit during long recording sessions.
+The DT 770 PRO also feature velour ear pads which allows for a comfortable fit during long recording sessions.
 You can also change the rounded band covering the headphone if it ever wears out or becomes damaged.

 In the DT 770 Pro packaging, it comes with a long sturdy cable although it would be much more useful if it were removable.